rtagirov/nessy/README.md

 Before compiling the code make sure to update the list of dependencies by running bash ./src/make/write_deps.sh ./src/*.for > ./src/make/Makefile.deps

-To compile HMINUS + FIOSS, run "make 64" in the ./src directory
+To compile HMINUS, FIOSS or HMINUS + FIOSS, run, respectively, the 3 following commands in the ./src directory:

+1. make hminus

+2. make fioss

+3. make all

+Note: the 32-bit architecture option has been removed from ./src/Makefile and ./src/make/Makefile.opt